Why McLanahan Vibratory Screens?

 To select the correct type and size of vibratory screen the following information is desired:

-- Maximum tonnes per hour to be handled, including any surge loading.
+- Maximum tons per hour to be handled, including any surge loading.

 - A sieve analysis or gradation of the feed material, including any recirculating load.